 What steps do I need to take to support my child in completing the T3 Partnership Pledge?

-The T3 Partnership Pledge will open on September 15.
-In the meantime, check out the full list of dates and deadlines.
+Check out the full list of dates and deadlines.

 I have more than one child graduating this academic year, is there a cap on T3 Partnership scholarships for households?